mui/toolpad/docs/data/toolpad/core/components/use-dialogs/use-dialogs.md

 ## Advanced Examples

-### Component as dialog payload
+### Complex payload

-The `payload` can be anything - including a React Component.
-This allows you to pass different payloads to the same dialog component.
+The `payload` can be an object which contains anything - including a React Component.
+This allows you to pass arbitrary data and components to your dialog.
 For instance, to render a form with location-dependent fields inside a dialog:

 {{"demo": "CustomDialogWithPayloadAdvanced.js"}}